RingerInteractive/Ringer-wiki/docs/mobile-interation/iOS.md

 sidebar_position: 2
 ---

-# iOS Interation
+# iOS Integration
 :::tip My tip
-Follow this step you will build demo of Ringer iOS app
+Follow these steps to build the demo of the Ringer iOS app
 :::

-## Precondition
+## Requirements

-##### 1. iOS version above 11 is required to use this sdk.
+##### 1. iOS version 11 or greater is required to use this sdk.

-## How to integrate SDK in your application
+## How to integrate the SDK into your application
 ### Step 1
 Please visit the [Releases](https://github.com/RingerInteractive/Ringer-Interactive-iOS-SDK) to get latest package.
 Add the package using swift package manager in to your project.

 ### Step 2
-Firebase is required for this SDK.
+Firebase is required to this SDK.
 If there is already an existing Firebase pod in the project, please uninstall it.

 ### Step 3
 Add delegate (`ringerInteractiveDelegate`) into file to access notifications on the target device.